 It’s a little more upscale than the others, but it’s well worth the splurge.
 As a pioneer for brunches in Brooklyn Heights, it brings a Manhattan vibe right to the borough.
 Items at Colonie are not unlimited, but you can experiment with intense cocktail flavors, like mezcal and coffee mixed together.
 The raw bar during brunch is also impressive, as are the fresh-baked doughnuts and sticky date cake.

 Into craft beers?
 Then have a few on tap with your meal at this brewery, which is open for brunch until 7 p.m.
-You can nosh a burger, fried chicken, or breakfast staples during your visit, and Randolph Brooklyn has options for traditional brunch libations, too.
+You can nosh a burger, a Whole fried chicken, or breakfast staples during your visit, and Randolph Brooklyn has options for traditional brunch libations, too.
 If beer is the main draw for you, go on Fridays, when the whole beer wall is available for the special.

 If I’m missing Boston, I’ll make a beeline for this brunch spot specializing in New England favorites.
 Enjoy a prix fixe menu featuring crab cakes with shrimp fritters or a hearty diner-style breakfast of poached eggs.
 The best part is the Bloody Mary with lobster claw garnish, though!
 Why haven’t I found this in Beantown yet?